Ammar404z/Plan-and-Plate/README.md

     - Ingredients
     - Instructions
     - Category
+    - Name
     - YouTube tutorial video
-    - Buttons to save, favorite, and share the meal
+    - Buttons to save and share the meal

 - **Thumbnails for Ingredients**: